evocn/evocn.github.io/content/ideas/reviews.md

 ---
-title: "I Like This Thing"
+title: "Reviews"
 ---

-# I Like This Thing
+# Reviews

-*Short little reviews of things I like!*
+*I only write reviews of things that I like.*

 ---